Welcome to

 Mediation helps people reach agreements, rebuild relationships, and find permanent solutions to their disputes.
 Mediation is a process that lets people speak for themselves and make their own decisions.
 Community mediation provides a non-profit framework for assuring access to mediation services at the community level with control and responsibility for dispute resolution maintained in the community.

-All About Mediation First, Inc
+About Mediation First, Inc

 Neutral, Nonjudgmental, Confidential